microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/industrydata-azuredatalakeconnector-getuploadsession.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Retrieve an upload session that supplies file-based data to an inbound flow.
+Retrieve an upload session used to supply file-based data to an inbound flow.

 ## Permissions